Creating Cron tasks

 The syntax for specifying the cron triggers is a CRON expression.
 A helpful tool to test your cron expressions is crontab.guru.

-With the Cron task registered, a job gets submitted whenever the Cron expression matches.
-But for the tasks to actually run, a task runner needs to be available capable of executing the Cron task.
-If no task runner is available, the submitted jobs remain in a task queue.
-Once a eligible task runner becomes available, all jobs in the queue are picked up and executed.
+With the Cron task registered, a job is submitted whenever the Cron expression matches.
+But unless a task runner is available to execute the Cron task the submitted jobs remain in a task queue.
+Once an eligible task runner becomes available, all jobs in the queue are executed.

 from tilebox.workflows import Client